Dlux804/McQuade-Chem-ML/README.md

 ## Neo4j
 To output models into Neo4j, first you will need to create a local Database
  1. Open Neo4j and add a `Local DBMS`
+ 2. The Name of the DBMS is up to the users to decide.
+However, you must set your password to `password` for our code to work as it is.
+ 3. If you want to set your password to something else, you need to go to your function of choice in **main.py** and input the `password` parameter your Neo4j password.
- 2. Download the APOC and Graph Data Science (GDS) library plugins.
+ 4. Download the APOC and Graph Data Science (GDS) library plugins.
 If you're using the latest edition of Neo4j, GDS will be pre-installed for you.

-## MySql
+## MySQL
-MySql is used to store featurized datasets and helps saves time.
-The instructions to install MySql for both Windows and Linux can be found at https://dev.mysql.com/doc/mysql-getting-started/en/.
+MySQL saves time by storing featurized datasets.
+The instructions to install MySQL for both Windows and Linux can be found at https://dev.mysql.com/doc/mysql-getting-started/en/.

 If installing on Windows, the Server only version is highly recommend.
 Further instructions for windows can be found at https://phoenixnap.com/kb/install-mysql-on-windows.

 A new user and data table should be created.
 The MySQL server can be access in Windows by opening the command prompt and typing in